shubham526/SIGIR2021-Entity-Retrieval/README.md

 3. **Our features and other data**
 Click [here](https://unh.box.com/s/oj9bsxlfl5cwusi9iboo61rib1di3lhd) to download a tar file which contains the passage rankings, entity rankings, support passage rankings, various ground truth files, feature files, etc. used in this work.

+## Necessary Installations
+To run the code, the following libraries need to be installed:
+1. **TREC CAR Tools.** The TREC CAR data can be read using the official `trec-car-tools`.
+The python code for creating QueryId/EntityId to QueryName/EntityName mappings requires `trec-car-tools` to read the TREC CAR data.
+It can be installed via pip as follows: `pip install trec-car-tools`.
+For more information, [read the documentation](https://trec-car-tools.readthedocs.io/en/latest/), and [see the Github repository](https://github.com/TREMA-UNH/trec-car-tools).
+2. **TagMe Entity Linker.** We use the TagMe entity linker to entity link the queries.
+It can be installed via pip as follows: `pip install tagme`.
+For more details, [read the documentation](https://pypi.org/project/tagme/), [see the demo](https://tagme.d4science.org/tagme/), and [read the paper](https://dl.acm.org/doi/pdf/10.1145/1871437.1871689?casa_token=dUr_eu7goxQAAAAA%3A5dwXjRtjVbwFHfVfaGc3o56VqiqHbdNGQGHthth1KoQYUxmH1uF_VPUaw2H_IFfoZX-FdlkqgKk)

 ## Running the code
 The code is partially in Java and partially in Python.
 The code has been tested using Java openJDK 13 and Python 3.7.
 The java code required Maven 3 to be installed.